hectorqlucero/ls/README.md

       :password    "mypassword"}}
 ```

----

 ### 3. Create Your Database

-Use your preferred MySQL client to create a new database for your project.
+Use your preferred MySQL client to create a new database:

 ```sql
 CREATE DATABASE mydb CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 ```

----

 ### 4. Start the REPL in VS Code

 - Open the project folder in [VS Code](https://code.visualstudio.com/).
 - Use the [Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) extension to jack-in and connect to your REPL.

----

 ### 5. Run the Development Server

 ```sh
 lein with-profile dev run
 ```

----

 ### 6. Run Database Migrations and Seed Users